 Using TeamCity NuGet Feed

-You can add TeamCity NuGet feeds as package sources package on your developer machine, for example, to use packages during development: use the nuget sources command or NuGet package management in your IDE.
+You can add TeamCity NuGet feeds as package sources on your developer machine.
+For example, to use packages during development, use the nuget sources command or NuGet package management in your IDE.